opulo-inc/docs/docs/openpnp/vision-pipeline-adjustment/2-homing-fiducial-pipeline.md

 # Homing Fiducials

 If you receive the error message `FIDUCIAL-HOME no matches found` when homing your LumenPnP, you likely need to adjust your homing vision pipeline.
 Follow the steps below for a guide on the iterative approach.
+See also our [setup video](https://youtube.com/watch?v=CSnczX6VJ7M&si=EnSIkaIECMiOmarE&t=1210).
 ![Cant't find homing fiducial](images/Cant-find-homing-fiducial.png)

 ## Open the Pipeline